A 250-year-old walnut tree was chopped down in Ohio. A brother and sister were hit with felony charges.

 The case is the latest recent example of people facing criminal charges after being accused of illegally removing trees from public land.
 In July, a California couple was fined $18,000 for bulldozing Joshua trees to make way for home construction.
 In November, a man was sentenced to 20 months in prison for harvesting maple trees in Washington’s Olympic National Forest, which led to a massive 2018 fire.

 Black walnut trees are treasured for their high-quality lumber — a fine-grained hardwood used for furniture and gunstocks, according to the Ohio Department of Natural Resources.
-Jennifer Grieser, the natural resources director at Cleveland Metroparks who first discovered the tree had been chopped down, told police the trunk’s 207-inch circumference placed it among Ohio’s largest black walnuts.
+Jennifer Grieser, the natural resources director at Cleveland Metroparks who discovered the tree had been chopped down, told police the trunk’s 207-inch circumference placed it among Ohio’s largest black walnuts.

 The tree could be over 250 years old, Jacqueline Gerling, a Cleveland Metroparks spokeswoman said in an email to The Post.